MicrosoftDocs/power-automate-docs/articles/triggers-troubleshoot.md

 ![A screenshot showing all runs](./media/triggers-introduction/0b3aabbeee50e1f06e4a6003d5b2d976.png)

-Select Checks (no new data).
-If you are expecting the flow to run but it didn’t run, see if it shows the trigger check is skipped at that time.
-If the trigger check is skipped, the trigger condition wasn’t met for the flow to trigger.
+If you are expecting the flow to run but it didn’t run, see if it shows the trigger check was skipped at that time.
+If the trigger check was skipped, the trigger condition wasn’t met for the flow to trigger.
 Verify the inputs and trigger conditions of the flow to see you are using the latest configuration to trigger the flow.

 #### Verify inputs and trigger conditions

-#### Edit the flow, expand the first card to see what folders, sites or mailboxes are used in the trigger.
-To check if the flow has any additional customizations on the trigger, verify if the flow is using any trigger conditions by selecting the ellipses (…) on the card and go to settings and find trigger conditions.
+Edit the flow, expand the first card to see what folders, sites or mailboxes are used in the trigger.
+To check if the flow has any additional customizations on the trigger, verify if the flow is using any trigger conditions by selecting the ellipses (…) on the card and then go to settings and find trigger conditions.
 If the field is empty, there are no additional customizations and the title of the card (in this case, when an item is created or modified) is when the trigger will fire.
 If there are additional customizations in trigger conditions (in below example, flow triggers when an item is created or modified in SharePoint but doesn’t process any items where Example column is missing data).
 Check you are using the latest inputs to trigger the flow.

 ![](./media/triggers-introduction/3b39950101ca05b737d04b77b38adec7.png)